leosantos2003/Language-Games/README.md

 Let's reiterate the training the agents underwent; after all, it would be too simple to assign a sequence of conditionals to easily obtain the desired responses from the agents to the inputs.

 To demonstrate Wittgenstein's idea that language learning occurs through training in its use, the agents went through the Q-Learning algorithm.
-During the training loop, the Constructor gained points (+10) when it issued the message to "deliver the object," while the Observer gained points when it issued the message to "record the occurrence of the object."
-Both agents lost points (-10) whenever they issued the opposite message, that is, the message of their counterpart (for example, Constructor emits the Observer's message).
+During the training loop, the Builder gained points (+10) when it issued the message to "deliver the object," while the Observer gained points when it issued the message to "record the occurrence of the object."
+Both agents lost points (-10) whenever they issued the opposite message, that is, the message of their counterpart (for example, Builder emits the Observer's message).

 >§5. [...]
 A child uses such primitive forms of language when it learns to talk.
 Here the teaching of language is not explanation, but training.
 >§6. [...]
 The children are brought up to perform these actions, to use these words as they do so, and to react in this way to the words of others.